Chief Marketing and Communications Officer, NAACP

 Prior to her PR career, Emily was a reporter covering the Tampa Bay region for 12 years, 10 of those at the Pulitzer Prize-winning Tampa Bay Times where she covered breaking news, including the story of some NFL players lost at sea with only one survivor to tell the tale.
 She was also featured on Comedy Central’s Colbert Report after her relentless coverage of a monkey that terrorized the streets of St. Petersburg.
 While with the paper, Emily also did a three-month ICFJ Knight Fellowship in Austria, working at the German-language Kleine Zeitung in Klagenfurt.

-Prior to joining Peraton, Brian was the president of ScoutComms, the nation’s leading communications, marketing and research firm focused on the veteran and military family communities.
-He also previously worked as a director and vice president at multiple public relations agencies, counseling Fortune 500 companies, non-profits and international cultural organizations; as a health care association director supporting the widespread adoption of electronic health records; and as a Congressional staffer in the Washington state delegation.
+Prior to joining Peraton, Brian was the president of ScoutComms, a communications, marketing and research firm focused on the veteran and military family communities.
+He also previously worked at multiple public relations agencies, counseling Fortune 500 companies, non-profits and cultural organizations; as a health care trade association director; and as a Congressional staffer.

-Ray manages all communications, government relations and policy for Bayer Corporation.
-He oversees the Bayer U.S. Foundation and is a member of the Bayer U.S. Country Council.
-Ray serves as Vice-Chair of Bayer’s political action committee.
+Previously, he was Senior Vice President and Head of Communications, Government Relations and Policy at Bayer U.S. He managed all communications, government relations and policy for Bayer Corporation in the United States.
+He oversaw the Bayer U.S. Foundation and was a member of the Bayer U.S. Country Council.

-Previously, Ray was Vice President of external affairs & worldwide communications for Pfizer overseeing communications, internal & external, for the Company globally.
+Prior to Bayer, Ray was Vice President of External Affairs & Worldwide Communications for Pfizer overseeing communications, internal & external, for the company globally.
 Prior to Pfizer, he was Executive Director of public affairs for Merck & Co.

 Ray is the recipient of many company and industry awards, including being named “2017 Outstanding In-House Professional Award” by PRWeek Magazine; “2010 Public Relations Professional of the Year” by PRWeek Magazine; “2010 Media Relations Professional” by Bulldog Reporter; and was also named “Top 40 under 40” executives by PRWeek in 2009.